developing-today-forks/scoop-charmbracelet/README.md

 The "extras" bucket has more relaxed requirements, so it's a good place to put anything that doesn't quite fit in the main bucket.

-The "nirsoft" bucket is specifically for the many (hundreds) of utilities found on the NirSoft website.
+The "charmbracelet" bucket is specifically for the many utilities found on the charmbracelet website which haven't made it into the main bucket, _yet_.